Talking with Families

 Reviewing Child and Family Outcomes Data with Families

-Talking with families about child ratings and family needs
+Talking with families about outcomes measurement findings and implications

 Informing Families About Child and Family Outcomes

-- Program staff define child and family outcomes with families.
+- Define child and family outcomes with families.

-- Program staff describe the purposes of collecting outcomes data, including:
+- Describe the purposes of collecting outcomes data, including:

 - Program accountability